Nomorei-nem/odin-recipes/README.md

-The primary  purpose of this project is to demonstrate the HTML knowledge I have acquired.
-I will show this by making a recipe website.
+The primary purpose of this project is to demonstrate the code knowledge I have acquired through TOP.